radutomy/VSRemoteDebugger/README.md

 ## Limitations

-- Publishing only available for .NET Core projects
+- Remote debugging only available for ARM-based machines (for now)
+- Visual feedback is poor when running for the first time
 - Not tested (and most likely not working) for 32-bit versions of Windows
+- SSH keys need to be located in the folders specified above (for now)

 ## Demo